memery1446/DexAggregator/README.md

 4. USAGE
 5. OPTIONAL DEPLOYMENTS

-By this point you will be up and running.
-Next sections offer more in-depth info about URDEX:
+By this point cloners are up and running.
+Next sections offer more in-depth info about URDEX.

+6. OPTIONAL FRONTEND COMPONENTS
-6. THE URDEX ARCHITECTURE AT A GLANCE
+7. URDEX ARCHITECTURE AT A GLANCE
-7. CONTRACTS
-8. FEATURES
+8. CONTRACTS
-9. FRONTEND
+9. FEATURES
+10. RUNNING TESTS
-10. TESTING
+11. TESTING DESCRIPTION
-11. CONTRACT INTERACTION
+12. CONTRACT INTERACTION
-12. CONTRIBUTE TO URDEX
+13. CONTRIBUTE TO URDEX
-13. LICENSE INFO
+14. LICENSE INFO

 ==================================

 1. CONFIG/SECURITY
     URDEX uses Hardhat for development and deployment.
 Configuration is found in /hardhat.config.js, which supports the following:
-            - Local development network
+            - A local development network
             - Sepolia testnet deployment
             - Solidity version 0.8.19
             - Custom artifact path for frontend integration